tetatetit/WowContacts/README.md

  > **sqlite**

-Just quoting and referencing their answers on my clarification questions
+No comments, just quoting and referencing their answers above on my clarification questions
 * > [3 (but if you want to implement 3 its absolutely fine too)](#but-if-you-want-to-implement-3-its-absolutely-fine-too)
 * > [4.4 (its perfectly fine to implement with sqlite)](#its-perfectly-fine-to-implement-with-sqlite)